 Looking back, we may always envision Jackie Robinson in his uniform on the baseball field.
 But in addition to being a phenomenal athlete, Robinson was a pioneer, a hero, and a representative of many values that continue to inspire us today.
 He stands as a true example of innovation and foresight, based in the strength of character to achieve any goal you can imagine.

 This billboard about character features Jackie Robinson (1919-1972); first black Major League Baseball player.

 i love jackie robinson he was the best baseball player.

-nackie jones about 1 month ago from east hampton
+nackie jones 5 months ago from east hampton

 I haven't seen the billboard ad for Jackie Robinson for a very long time.

 Ohodgee Nieves 5 months ago from Hartford,CT